thephuc/test/README.md

 * To build: run "npm install"
 * To run: "npm start"
 * App is hosted at "localhost:3000"
+* Best suited for the latest version of Chrome and Firefox

 2. Technology used